jacobmorrier/fast-er/paper.md

 Analogously, we compare the performance of our library for deduplication with that of the leading CPU-powered software implementation.
 Deduplication was executed on one of the datasets described above.
 The results in \autoref{deduplication} confirm that our GPU-accelerated implementation runs over 60 times faster than `fastLink`.

+`Splink` is another popular CPU-powered implementation in Python [@Linacre_Lindsay_Manassis_Slade_Hepworth_2022].
+Remarkably, it is compatible with standard Big Data environments like AWS Athena and PySpark.
+However, its performance on a typical single-machine setup is limited, so we have not included it in our benchmark.

 # References